bickfordb/gocoa/README.md

 * HelloWorld.go demonstrates messaging and events between Go code and Interface Builder controls.
 * SimpleView.go (broken) displays a subclass NSView defined in Interface Builder and responds to drawRect: requests from NSApplication.
-* TableView.go (incomplete) displays and adds data to a NSTableView defined in Interface Builder.
+* TableView.go displays and adds arbitrary data to a NSTableView defined in Interface Builder.
-* Nibless.go (incomplete) defines its UI in code rather than using Interface Builder.
+* Nibless.go defines its UI in code rather than using Interface Builder.

 ...and what I really should be working on is getting an example using WebKit working.
 That's where Go's rubber meets the road.